Wednesday, 29 April 2020

 The seat of the Shadow with the extra backrest

 The positive news is that the thigh braces are okay and the front bulkhead is on exactly the right distance for using as footrest.
-During the trip the backrest started to hurt a bit, there is an extra backstrap before the foam bulge and it seems to much.
+During the trip the backrest started to hurt a bit, there is an extra backstrap before the foam bulge and it seems too much.
 During the rest I tried to remove this backstrap but this appeared impossible without a knife.
 It is bolted to the cockpit coaming as you can see on the picture.
 Not original I think.
 Also, I taped some foam at both sides of the seat to fill the gap between my hips.
 This helped a lot to help with the tippy feeling on the way back.

 Rest on isle Drost